bbauska/JS-Best-Projects/README.md

 <h3>Best JavaScript Projects for Beginners</h3>
 <p>There is a lot you can do with JavaScript, but we don’t want to overwhelm you with everything yet.
 We
 have listed the top JavaScript projects that can add value to your resume as well as a career:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1">1.
 JavaScript Calculator</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-We will use simple HTML, CSS, and make all the components work using basic JavaScript functions.
+<p>We will use simple HTML, CSS, and make all the components work using basic JavaScript
+functions.
 To display buttons and numbers, we will use HTML, and add some beautification to them using CSS.
-To make the buttons perform the respective functions we will use JavaScript.
+To make the buttons perform the respective functions we will use JavaScript.</p>

-The main function is eval(), which is a global JS function that solves JS codes.
-The display() function will display the selected number on the calculator screen.
+<p>The main function is eval(), which is a global JS function that solves JS codes.
+The
+display() function will display the selected number on the calculator screen.
 Note that the program will work only for mouse events.
-Here is the complete code:
+Here is the complete code:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>HTML: Calculator</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->